KSSBro/seismic/README.md

 # Seismic

-A Flutter app to view recent earthquake data from around the globe.
+A Flutter app to view recent earthquake data from around the globe, built as a coding challenge from an online tutorial.

 ## Screenshots